notque/gocadf/README.md

-# gocadf
-go cadf library
+* gocadf is a library for working with CADF